Orlando Fishing Guides on the Banana River Lagoon

-Our Charter Captains are equipped and experienced to help a wide range of anglers and their needs.
-Our boats can accommodate youth and elderly, small families and anglers with all levels of experience and knowledge.
-Our decades of experience as Central Florida’s premier charter fishing service makes us ready to serve our customers and provide a fun-filled day on the water.
+Captain Richard a native and local guide is equipped and experienced to help a wide range of anglers and their needs.
+Our boats can accommodate youth and elderly, small families and fishermen with all levels of experience and knowledge.
+Our decades of experience as Orlando’s premier charter fishing service makes us ready to serve our customers and provide a fun-filled day on the water.

 Cocoa Beach & Merritt Island’s shallow water lagoons are an angler’s utopia.
-They provide entertainment and pleasure for the beginner angler to the most proficient fly fishing experts.
+Our inshore fishing charters provide entertainment and pleasure for the beginner angler to the most proficient fly fishing experts.
 Typically fishing is performed out of a specialized skiff called a flats boat, getting its name from the shallow water seagrass “flats” or beds that abundant in our coastal regions.

 On calm, windless days anglers may be maneuvered around the lagoon’s briny shallows “Gondola” style and given opportunities to view and cast to fish, called sight fishing.
 On less optimal days, anglers may be instructed to blind cast or use a variety of bait depending on availability.
 Different seasons present an array of offerings for the anger; you may find yourself fishing around mangrove shorelines or gently push poling miles of large shallow seagrass beds or deeper basins and sloughs depending on conditions.

 Fishing Guides have the most current knowledge of what is biting.
 An experienced guide will strive to put you on the best bite available during the duration of your charter.
 Redfish spawn throughout September, but conditions often deem it difficult for guides to find and make presentations to these fish, frustrating both angler and guide.
 Trust your guide’s instinct and listen to their advice on what they’d do to make a successful fishing day.
-An inshore fishing trip can be one of the best experiences for any angler at any skill level when visiting Florida, make the Banana River Lagoon a priority when you’re in the Central Florida area.
+An inshore fishing trip can be one of the best experiences for any angler at any skill level.
+I would enjoy the opportunity to get you out on an inshore fishing trip.

 About the Banana River